TVPlayerSupport/IPTVPlayerSupport/index.md

 - etc. . . . . .
 - Save your xxx.txt file as UTF-8 format, then change its extension from xxx.txt to xxx.m3u.

-1C.
-Make your own m3u playlist file (format 2)
+C. Make your own m3u playlist file (format 2)

 - Name your playfile as xxx.txt, then edit and save your txt file in format as below:
 - #EXTM3U